syyunn/DeepWTO/README.md

  Frozen Lamb" case, ds-177(complaint by New Zealand) and ds-178 (complaint by Austrailia), we use ds-177 as the marker in train/test data.

+### About Cited, but Consistent Measures
+the project sets up the policy applied to the cases which are "cited but consistent (evaluated by Panel/AB but things are turns out to be consistent)" to label those with the 0.5 level of inconsistency.
+Since the network will be used to find the possible applicable provisions in given situation, we naively-assumed that just setting those with 0- which are treated with non-cited provisions in other provisions, would be wasteful of information.